Indicium vs. Sterling, Checkr and HireRight: The DACH Comparison

 GDPR compliance is mandatory (compliance function, legal)

-Personio, SAP, Workday are used as HR systems
+Personio, SAP, Workday are in use as HR systems

-German support and German contract drafting are desired
+German support and German contract structuring are desired

-European regulation goes significantly beyond GDPR — and that is exactly where Indicium's structural advantage over US providers lies.
+European regulation goes well beyond GDPR — and that is exactly where Indicium has a structural advantage over US providers.

-The revised Swiss Data Protection Act (revFADP, since September 2023) is close to GDPR, but not identical law.
-Differences exist, among other things, in notification obligations (72 hours vs. "as soon as possible") and fines (personal liability instead of corporate fines).
-Sterling, Checkr and HireRight do not have specific revFADP documentation publicly available.
-Indicium explicitly documents both GDPR and revFADP in parallel — crucial for Swiss banks under FINMA supervision and their fitness person checks under Art.
+The revised Swiss Data Protection Act (revDSG, since September 2023) is close to GDPR, but it is not identical law.
+Differences include notification obligations (72 h vs. "as soon as possible") and fines (personal liability instead of corporate fines).
+Sterling, Checkr, and HireRight do not have specific revDSG documentation publicly available.
+Indicium explicitly documents GDPR and revDSG in parallel — crucial for Swiss banks under FINMA supervision and their suitability checks under Art.
 3 BankG.

 EU regulation: CRD VI, EBA-ESMA, AMLR

 The EBA-ESMA Joint Guidelines on Suitability 2024 and CRD VI tighten fit-and-proper requirements across the EU.
 The new AMLR (from 2027) and AMLA (Frankfurt) significantly expand the monitoring regime.
-US providers must map these requirements through European subsidiaries — structurally retrofitted.
-Indicium is designed in Europe and therefore adapts more quickly to new EU regulations.
+US providers have to map these requirements through European subsidiaries — structurally retrofitted.
+Indicium is designed in Europe and is therefore faster to adapt to new EU regulations.

 Austria: EU law + national specifics

 Austria applies EU law directly.
-Additional local requirements come via the FMA (financial sector), Section 10 AVRAG (employee data protection) and Section 1151 ABGB.
+Additional local requirements come through the FMA (financial sector), § 10 AVRAG (employee data protection), and § 1151 ABGB.
 Indicium supports Austrian customers with a German-language interface and can provide contract drafting under Austrian law on request.

 Typical combinations